Fiserv Inc. (FISV) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 6.39% gain in the last 1 month and extending the period to 3 months gives it a -5.11%, and is -1.15% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.77% over the week and 2.27% over the month.
+The stock witnessed a 4.64% loss in the last 1 month and extending the period to 3 months gives it a -7.71%, and is -4.57% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.04% over the week and 2.08% over the month.

 The EPS is expected to grow by 41.70% this year.